Coderdreams/tradingweb/README.md

 $ ./build.sh

-# Activate the conan deps for the app to find its compiled .so's
+# Activate the conan deps for the app to find its compiled .so's at runtime

 $ source activate_run.sh